-Keep your AR-15 from malfunctioning.
+Keep your AR from malfunctioning by using this AR-15 checklist.
 Check these 4 key things in 30 seconds or less and stay in the game.

 If you have half a minute, you can confirm that: